Skip to main content

 The pattern

 1. At app startup, mount the heavy component inside a <Portal> in a hidden offscreen container.
+Give the Portal a fixed hostName.

 2. The component loads and initializes in the background while the user is on other screens.
+Since no matching <PortalHost> exists yet, the Portal renders its children in place - offscreen.

 4. The component teleports in - fully loaded, zero wait.
+When the host unmounts, the content automatically returns to the offscreen Portal.

 Example: WebView rich text editor